-When driving on a curve, exercise caution, maintain a safe braking distance, and if necessary, depress the brake pedal to reduce your driving speed in order to maintain a safe distance.
+Always pay attention to road and driving conditions, and if necessary, depress the brake pedal to reduce your driving speed in order to maintain a safe distance.

-The FCA system may recognize a vehicle in the next lane when driving on a curved road.
+Forward Collision-Avoidance Assist system may recognize a vehicle or pedestrian or cyclist in the next lane or outside the lane when driving on a curved road.

-In this case, the system may alarm the driver and apply the brake.
-Always pay attention to road and driving conditions while driving.
-If necessary, depress the brake pedal to reduce your driving speed in order to maintain a safe distance.
+If this occurs, the system may unnecessarily alarm the driver and apply the brake.
+Always pay attention to road and driving conditions, while driving.